Pfizzz/weather2/README.md

 ## What's new

 * This is a resubmission.
 The original, non-functional app's repo may be viewed at https://github.com/Pfizzz/weatherDash.
-* The One Call API's UV feature appears to be broken.
-Although making queries using latitude and longitutde returned the targetted piece of data, no atter where I search, the UVI is always zero.
+* The One Call API's UV feature appears to be no longer supported and/or broken.
+Although making queries using latitude and longitutde returned every targetted piece of data, no matter what city is searched, the returned UVI is always zero.

 ![image](https://github.com/Pfizzz/weather2/blob/887bb80d1064efe1ab5cf8bb1c85da87de737bc9/assets/images/ss3.png)